-5.6 Other factors
+5.4 Other factors

-The estimates of MCY given above are likely to be conservative as they do not take into account the presence of the third species, T. murphyi, which has been known at times to comprise a substantial proportion of the purse seine catches in the area between Cook Strait and Kaikoura, in the Bay of Plenty and on the east Northland coast, although the proportion of this component has declined considerably since the late 1990s.
+T. murphyi has been known at times to comprise a substantial proportion of the purse seine catches in the area between Cook Strait and Kaikoura, in the Bay of Plenty, and off the east Northland coast, although the proportion of this component has declined considerably since the late 1990s.
 T. murphyi has also been an important component of the west coast North Island jack mackerel trawl fishery but has declined in recent years.
 Thus, there has been a contraction in the range of this species in New Zealand waters, although it is unknown yet whether this represents a decrease in its overall abundance here.
 The effect of T. murphyi on the range and abundance of the other two species is unknown.